VMware Fusion vs VirtualBox: Key Differences and Which to Choose

 VirtualBox stands out as a free and open-source solution.
 You and your team can use it without buying a license for most business and personal projects.

 The open-source model gives you flexibility to customize and integrate with other tools.
-In contrast, VMware sticks to a proprietary model, with products like VMware Workstation Pro and VMware Fusion built on closed-source code.
+In contrast, VMware Fusion sticks to a proprietary model, built on closed-source code.

 This means you get less room to customize and have to follow VMware’s licensing terms.
 If you want more control, transparency, and no-cost software, VirtualBox is the clear winner here.